wp-plugins/mailcwp/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.94 =
+Fix for error when sending a message from an account with no configured Sent folder

 = 1.93 =
 Fix for account with no timezone set causing compose to fail